The Power of Sampling: Dimension-free Risk Bounds in Private ERM: Preliminary

-In this section, we will introduce main background knowledge required in the rest of the paper.
-Additional background knowledge such as the definition of GLM can be found in appendix. \begin{definition}[Differential privacy] A randomized mechanism $\M$ is $(\epsilon,\delta)$-differentially private if for any event ${\cal O}\in \mathrm{Range}(\M)$ and for any neighboring databases $\D$ and $\D'$ that differ in a single data element, one has
+\begin{definition}[Differential privacy] A randomized mechanism $\M$ is $(\epsilon,\delta)$-differentially private\footnote{When $\delta>0$, we may refer to it as approximate-DP, and we name the particular case when $\delta=0$ pure-DP sometimes.} if for any event ${\cal O}\in \mathrm{Range}(\M)$ and for any neighboring databases $\D$ and $\D'$ that differ by a single data element, one has

-When $\delta>0$, we may refer to the above condition as approximate DP, and the special case when $\delta=0$ is called pure DP sometimes. \end{definition}